devfest-berlin/2015.devfest-berlin.de/_posts/2015-09-18-call-for-participation.markdown

 ---
 layout: post
-title:  "Call for Papers"
+title:  "Call for Participation"
-date:   2014-07-21 09:00:00
+date:   2015-09-18 09:00:00
 isStaticPost: false
 ---
-GDG DevFest Ukraine 2014 will be held 24-25th of October in ancient city of Lviv.
+GDG DevFest Berlin 2015 will be held 13-15th of November in the awesome city of  Berlin.
 If you want to be part of this great event as a speaker you knocked at the good door.

 #### Presenters – who should speak at the DevFest Conference?